 The foundation can consist of a series of concrete piers, a continuous concrete wall with a crawl space or full basement, or a concrete slab.
 A pier foundation has a minimal impact on the site and usually does not require the use of heavy equipment: hand tools can be used to dig holes and construct the concrete piers.
 A plan for your specific foundation is provided well in advance of your kit delivery.
 See the House Specifications page.

 How long will it take to assemble?

-A 24'x24' Barn-House can be assembled by two people in about 15 days.
+A 24'x24' house can typically be assembled by two people in about 15 days.
 No cranes, lifts or power tools are typically required.

-The Barn-House meets the latest national building code, as well as local variations of the code.
+Our house kits meet the latest International Building Code, as well as local variations of the code.
 We suggest that you talk with your local building officials about permit requirements, including wind and snow loads for your site.
-See Barn-House Specifications for more information.
+See the House Specifications page for more information.
 If required by local officials, structural drawings bearing a structural engineer's signature and stamp are available.
 There is a modest fee for these drawings.

 What is the lead-time?

 Our lead times are generally from 4-6 weeks, but orders can be expedited.
 Please contact us for current lead times.
 Generally, late spring through summer is the most popular time of year to build.
 Because we produce kits one at a time, our production schedule for these dates is usually filled early.

 You can create your own floor plan to meet your needs, or work from standard floor plans.
 We will be glad to work with you to create the floor plan that will work best for you.

 How is the kit shipped?
 What about unloading?